-- 243 These filters are used for preventing noise, glitches and extremely high frequency in the external reset or clock pad from causing undefined or unpredictable behaviour of the chip. - High Frequency Filter - Reset Noise Filter - TOE's filters and detectors are implemented by the hardware.
+- 243 These filters are used for preventing noise, glitches and extremely high frequency in the external reset or clock pad from causing undefined or unpredictable behavior of the chip. - High Frequency Filter - Reset Noise Filter - TOE's filters and detectors are implemented by the hardware.
 The filtering and detection cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the S3CT9xx User's Manual.
-Therefore, FRU_FLT.2 is implemented by TOE. - Security domains are maintained since accesses to the access-prohibited area are trapped by this access control function.
+The influence on security and the way how to configure it is described in details in the S3CS9AB User's Manual.
+Therefore, FRU_FLT.2 is implemented by TOE.